 3D printing is one of the most startling new technologies of the modern era.
 In particular, this innovative way of printing is transforming the construction industry.
-Next time you pass a construction site, take a closer look.
-Notice something resembling a small crane?
-That’s a 3D printer – and chances are it’s producing the entire structure for a home or low-rise building.
+These 3D printers, which resemble a small crane, are producing the entire structure for both residential homes and low-rise buildings worldwide.

 Architectural and engineering firms worldwide are exploring the possibilities of this dynamic technology.
 In the photos below, we’ve highlighted four astonishing projects that show how 3D is revolutionizing the traditional construction process.